 Power of Now author, Eckhart Tolle writes, “The present moment, at best, is a means to an end, a stepping stone to the future, because the future promises fulfillment, the future promises salvation in one form or another.
 The only problem is the future never comes.
 Life is always now.
 Whatever happens, whatever you experience, feel, think, do – it’s always now.
 It’s all there is.
 And if you continuously missing the moment– resist it, dislike it, try to get away from it, reduce it to a means to an end, then you miss the essence of your life and you’re stuck in a dream world of images, concepts, labels, interpretations, judgments – the conditioned content of your mind that you take to be “yourself.”
 You are struggling to reach a point in the future where there is greater security, aliveness, abundance, love, joy…unaware that those things make up the essence of who you are already.
 The now seems so small at first, a little segment between the past and future, and yet all of life’s power is concealed within it.”

 I agree with Tim Kreider.
-Life is too short to be busy.
+Life is too short to categorize every minute, hour and day as busy.

 Thanks for reading!